 Parameter Description User interface Factory setting Device tag Shows name of measuring point.
 Max.
 32 characters, such as letters, numbers or special characters (e.g. @, %, /).
 Promass Serial number Shows the serial number of the measuring device.
 Max.
 11-digit character string comprising letters and numbers. - Firmware version Shows the device firmware version installed.
 Character string in the format xx.yy.zz - Device name Shows the name of the transmitter.
-The name can be found on the nameplate of the transmitter.
-Promass 300/500 - Order code Shows the device order code.
-The order code can be found on the nameplate of the sensor and transmitter in the "Order code" field.
-Character string composed of letters, numbers and certain punctuation marks (e.g. /). - Extended order code 1 Shows the 1st part of the extended order code.
+Promass 300/500 - The name can be found on the nameplate of the transmitter.
+Order code Shows the device order code.
+Character string composed of - The order code can be found on the nameplate of the sensor and transmitter in the "Order code" field. letters, numbers and certain punctuation marks (e.g. /).
+Extended order code 1 Shows the 1st part of the extended order code.
+Character string - The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
+Extended order code 2 Shows the 2nd part of the extended order code.
 The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
-Character string - Extended order code 2 Shows the 2nd part of the extended order code.
+Character string - Extended order code 3 Shows the 3rd part of the extended order code.
 The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
-Character string -

-Parameter Description User interface Factory setting Extended order code 3 Shows the 3rd part of the extended order code.
-The extended order code can also be found on the nameplate of the sensor and transmitter in the "Ext. ord. cd." field.
-Character string ENP version Shows the version of the electronic nameplate (ENP).
-Character string 2.02.00
+Character string - ENP version Shows the version of the electronic nameplate (ENP).
+Character string 2.02.00 Device revision Shows the device revision with which the device is registered with the HART Communication Foundation.
+6 Device ID Shows the device ID for identifying the device in a HART network.
+6-digit hexadecimal number - Device type Shows the device type with which the measuring device is registered with the HART Communication Foundation.
+0x3B (for Promass 300/500) Manufacturer ID Shows the manufacturer ID device is registered with the HART Communication Foundation.
+2-digit hexadecimal number 0x11 (for Endress+Hauser)

-12.14 Firmware history
+12.13 Firmware history

-Release date Firmware version Order code for "Firmware version" Firmware changes Documentation type Documentation 09.2019 01.05.zz Option 64 Gas Fraction Handler Adaptive Filter, Gas Entrainment Index Application- specific Input module Upgrading of the Petroleum application package Operating Instructions BA01537D/06/EN/03.19
+Release date Firmware version Order code for "Firmware version" Firmware changes Documentation type Documentation 09.2019 01.05.zz Option 66 Gas Fraction Handler Adaptive Filter, Gas Entrainment Index Application- specific Input module Upgrading of the Petroleum application package Operating Instructions BA01526D/06/EN/03.19

-Release date Firmware version Order code for "Firmware version" Firmware changes Documentation type Documentation 10.2017 01.01.zz Option 70 Petroleum new Concentration update Local display - enhanced performance and data entry via text editor Optimized keypad lock for local display Improvements and enhancements with regard to custody transfer measurement Web server feature update Support for trend data function Heartbeat function enhanced to include detailed results (page 3/4 of the report) Device configuration as PDF (parameter log, similar to FDT print) Network capability of Ethernet (service) interface Comprehensive Heartbeat feature update Local display - support for WLAN infrastructure mode Implementation of reset code Operating Instructions BA01537D/06/EN/02.17 08.2016 01.00.zz Option 76 Original firmware Operating Instructions BA01537D/06/EN/01.16
+Release date Firmware version Order code for "Firmware version" Firmware changes Documentation type Documentation 10.2017 01.01.zz Option 71 Petroleum new Concentration update OPC-UA with Security new Local display - enhanced performance and data entry via text editor Optimized keypad lock for local display Improvements and enhancements with regard to custody transfer measurement Web server feature update Support for trend data function Heartbeat function enhanced to include detailed results (page 3/4 of the report) Device configuration as PDF (parameter log, similar to FDT print) Network capability of Ethernet (service) interface Comprehensive Heartbeat feature update Local display - support for WLAN infrastructure mode Implementation of reset code Operating Instructions BA01526D/06/EN/02.17 08.2016 01.00.zz Option 78 Original firmware Operating Instructions BA01526D/06/EN/01.16